goooofie/ClassIX/README.md

 **Compatibility and Integration:** Ensures compatibility and integration across different platforms and systems, enabling easy setup and usage for gaming enthusiasts.

 # Why not Retroarch?
 While Retroarch is very good for the majority of people, ClassIX includes ROMS, is even simpler to use, and includes guides built in.
+Just straight to the point, no need to launch a application for your games.
+Just open the emulator, and your basically done.